mariosantosdev/4nlw-rocketseat/README.md

 ## Lessons Backend (NodeJS)
  - Lesson 01 - Rumo ao próximo nível
-   * In that lesson was presented the nodejs, expressjs and concept of api rest.
+   * In this lesson was presented the nodejs, expressjs and concept of api rest.
 We also created a simple project using express, with a route get response JSON with message "Hello World"

  - Lesson 02 - Banco de Dados
-   * Soon.
+   * In this lesson we know some databases some TypeORM and Knex.js, setup TypeORM in project.
+We also create controllers and routes to signup the user.

  - Lesson 03 - Testando a nossa aplicação
    * Soon.